kubernetes-retired/kubefed/docs/ingress-service-dns-with-coredns.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Federation DNS for Ingress and Service
+# KubeFed DNS for Ingress and Service

-This tutorial describes how to set up a federation cluster DNS with [ExternalDNS](https://github.com/kubernetes-incubator/external-dns/) based on [CoreDNS](https://github.com/coredns/coredns) in [minikube](https://github.com/kubernetes/minikube) clusters.
+This tutorial describes how to set up a KubeFed cluster DNS with [ExternalDNS](https://github.com/kubernetes-incubator/external-dns/) based on [CoreDNS](https://github.com/coredns/coredns) in [minikube](https://github.com/kubernetes/minikube) clusters.
 It provides guidance for the following steps:

 - Install ExternalDNS with etcd enabled CoreDNS as a provider
 - Install [ingress controller](https://github.com/kubernetes/ingress-nginx) for your minikube clusters to enable Ingress resource